Sir, the next witness is Mr Pilditch.

 ANSWER (Pilditch):

 It says "investigators became convinced".
-I mean, that --
+I mean, that --MR JAY:

 Yes.
 Absolutely.
 If you read the whole lot as one piece, it reinforces precisely that point.